Information on how to stay safe and healthy during your gap year overseas.

 We have created useful advice and information in this section to make sure your gap year is the best and safest it can be.

-It’s essential to plan well before any big trip abroad - especially one that could entail months away from home.
+It’s essential to plan well before any big trip abroad - especially one that could entail months away from home in lots of different places.
 Arriving in a foreign country is always exciting but it can be daunting.
-So when it’s all so unfamiliar it’s important to do a little preparation before you go.
+So when it’s all so unfamiliar, it’s important to do a little preparation before you go.

 Make sure you get comprehensive travel and medical insurance before setting off.
 Shop around and make sure that your insurance is the right one for you.
 Think about any activities you may be doing, even spur of moment ones, and make sure you’re covered for these.
 Your policy also needs to cover any medical costs, including an air ambulance.
 If you do not take out proper insurance, you will have to pay the costs of any emergency yourself, including expensive medical bills.